PRACTICE AREA

 You can take a total of 26 weeks of unpaid leave when caring for an injured or sick military member who is your spouse, child, parent, or next of kin under your custody.

-What is Considered a Serious Medical Condition Under the FMLA?
+What Is Considered a Serious Medical Condition Under the FMLA?

 The FMLA considers a serious medical condition to be an injury, illness, disability, or physical or mental impairment that has one or more of the following effects: